Inductees Jane Kay and Mort Rosenblum, who are siblings. (Photos by Nick Smallwood)

 • • •

 The inductees were among dozens nominated for the inaugural class.
-The other candidates will automatically be considered for the next class in 2019.
+The other candidates will automatically be considered for the next class.

 Nominees may include alumni (whether they graduated or attended without graduating) and former employees of the School of Journalism, living or deceased.
 Nominees should have made a significant contribution to journalism, or an equivalent contribution to society.